CyVerse-learning-materials/foss-2019/software_essentials/communication.rst

 For this workshop, we are going to cover a popular platform with free/paid access, `SLACK <https://slack.com/>`_ (Searchable Log of All Conversation & Knowledge), and `Gitter <https://gitter.im/home>`_

-Remember, the intention of these platforms are to :underline:`improve productivity` not become a distraction
+Remember, the intention of these platforms are to **improve productivity** not become a distraction.

 *Some things to remember about Slack*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~